ipfs/js-ipfs/examples/exchange-files-in-browser/README.md

 > Welcome!
 This tutorial will help you exchange files between browser nodes and go-ipfs nodes.

-There are a couple of caveats:

-- js-ipfs currently doesn't support DHT peer discovery, the peer from which you are fetching data should be within the reach (local or in public IP) of the browser node.
+caveat: js-ipfs currently doesn't support DHT peer discovery, the peer from which you are fetching data should be within the reach (local or in public IP) of the browser node.
-- We need to use a signalling server to establish the WebRTC connections, this won't be necessary as soon as libp2p-relay gets developed

 That being said, we will explain throughout this tutorial to circunvent the caveats and once they are fixed, we will update the tutorial as well.